 The core Council of Ministers is called the Cabinet, ministers of which are decided by the PM.
 The various departments are allotted to various ministers by the PM.
 The PM presides over Cabinet meetings and oversees the important functions of the Cabinet.
 Ministers are removed from departments if the PM does not like the performance of the minister.

 List of Cabinet Ministers of India with Photo and Portfolio

-Narendra Modi's cabinet is much smaller than Manmohan Singh's, with 45 Ministers.
-This includes, The list includes 23 cabinet Ministers, 10 Ministers of State & 12 Ministers of State (Independent charge).
-The top Ministers in his cabinet include Rajnath Singh who has got Home Ministry, Sushma Swaraj who has been handed External Affairs Ministry, Arun Jaitley with Finance & additional charge of Defence.
+Narendra Modi's cabinet is much smaller than Manmohan Singh's, with 45 ministers.
+This includes 23 cabinet ministers, the Prime Minister, 10 ministers of State & 12 ministers of State (Independent charge).
+The top ministers in his cabinet include Rajnath Singh who has got Home Ministry, Sushma Swaraj who has been handed External Affairs Ministry, Arun Jaitley with Finance & additional charge of Defence.